AlperDog/finance-app-fullstack/backend/README.md

-# Backend - Fastify API
+# Backend – Fastify API

-This is the backend service for the Personal Finance App, built with Fastify (Node.js).
+This is the backend service for the Personal Finance App, built with [Fastify](https://www.fastify.io/) (Node.js).

+---

-## Features
+## 🔥 Features

 - RESTful API for transactions, categories, budgets, and analytics
-- JWT authentication
+- JWT authentication for secure access
 - SQLite (default) or PostgreSQL support
-- Modular route and model structure
+- Modular, scalable code structure

+---

-## Getting Started
+## ⚙️ Getting Started

 ### Environment Variables